I can’t wait to share how I made the cutest DIY triangle shelf planter using a $3 Dollar Store triangle shelf and an old play-doh container.

 I should mention, that we went to Five Below, which is basically the same thing as the Dollar Store.
 But, if you’re looking for the cute triangle shelf (which has SO much potential) head to Five Below.

-I actually liked the way the shelf looked already so no painting needed!
+I actually liked the way the shelf looked already so no painting is needed!
 Woo!

 I originally wanted to just set a small terra cotta pot on the shelf and call it a day.
 But, none of the pots I had on hand would fit and we weren’t about to take the kids back out to another store…

-Of course, the 2″ Hole Saw was juuuust a tad too big for the Play-Doh container and it slid right through.
+Of course, the 2″ Hole Saw was just a tad too big for the Play-Doh container and slid right through.

-Now, technically you could use a real plant here but it would have to definitely be a succulent or something that doesn’t require a ton of soil/water.
+Technically, you could use a real plant here, but it would have to be a succulent or something that doesn’t require a ton of soil/water.